 Not officially, though this is due to your third year being self-directed.
-If you choose to pursue underwater photography as your final project then provided you have completed L1 / L2 you will be able to continue with underwater photography independently.
+If you choose to pursue underwater photography as your final project then provided you have completed Stage 1 / Stage 2 you will be able to continue with underwater photography independently.
 Does / can the university train us to dive?

-No. We have 7 practical weeks allocated per dive program (Level 1 and Level 2).
+No. We have 7 practical weeks allocated per dive program (Stage 1 and Stage 2).
 This does not afford us the time to conduct formal dive training.
 Our focus on the course is to develop and escalate your underwater photography skills across a diverse stock of equipment.
 It is important that you feel comfortable with your dive skills before undertaking the course, this allows you time in your practical sessions to focus on photography as opposed to dive skill refinement.
 Can I get my qualifications when I start at university?

 It is strongly advised that you come to university qualified to the required standard.
 Whilst it is possible for you to finish elements of your training in Cornwall, the dive operators can be very busy during the autumn period and we tend to experience more inclement weather which limits the days available to dive.
 The dive programs can't be put on hold to resolve qualification issues and you won't be guaranteed a place to take part at a later date if you miss the program deadline.
+We will require your training agency paperwork on the 16th of September 2024.